Hotjar - Heatmaps, Visitor Recordings, Conversion Funnels, Form Analytics, Feedback Polls and Surveys in One Platform

 Understand what users want, care about and interact with on your site by visually representing their clicks, taps and scrolling behavior.

-Identify usability issues by watching recordings of real visitors on your site as they click, tap, move their cursor, type and navigate across pages.
+Identify usability issues by watching recordings of real visitors on your site as they click, tap, move their cursor and navigate across pages.

 Find the biggest opportunities for improvement and testing by identifying on which page and at which step most visitors are leaving your site.